MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **SolutionId** - ID of the solution

 - **TelemetryId** - telemetry ID based on the signed in identity

+#### Office.Extensibility.DiscoverTryBuy.Py.LicenseInfo

+This event is triggered when checking for a valid license to use Python in Excel.
+This data is used to ensure that the user gets the expected experience for Python in Excel based on the availability of a valid license.

+The following fields are collected:

+- **Data_FUserHasValidPythonLicense** - A Boolean value indicating if user has a valid license to use Python in Excel.

+- **Data_UserLicenseState** - A state of a license such as Active, Undefined, EligibleNeedsOptin

+#### Office.Extensibility.DiscoverTryBuy.Py.PremiumHubExperience

+This event is triggered when a launches Premium Hub dialog.
+This data is used to give insight into the premium hub experience and how often it is successful or dismissed.

+The following fields are collected:

+- **Data_Action** - An enum value with default as “Dialog”

+- **Data_ChildAction** - An enum value indicating user choice on a dialog such as user selecting “Try Preview”, “Show me how it works”.

+- **Data_DetachedDuration** - The time user interacts with UI.

+- **Data_PythonCenterLaunchSource** - An enum value indicating the source of Python Center launch such as “=PY(“ , ctrl+shift+alt+P.

+- **Data_UIType** - An enum value with a default of “Dialog”

+#### Office.Extensibility.DiscoverTryBuy.Py.PythonTakerExperienceJourney

+This event is triggered when a user selects or tries to edit an Excel cell with Python formula.
+This data will be used to make a user aware that they do not have access to edit a Python cell and provide them with an opportunity to learn more about how they can obtain access.

+The following fields are collected:

+- **Data_Action** - An enum value indicating type of different messages displayed to the user.

+- **Data_ChildAction** - An enum value indicating the user choice with UI such as clicking on “Try Preview”, “No Thanks”, “Learn More”, “OK” buttons.

+- **Data_ChildUIType** - An enum value with a default “Message box”

+- **Data_DetachedDuration** - The time a user interacts with UI.

+- **Data_UIType** - An enum value with a default “Message box”

+#### Office.Extensibility.DiscoverTryBuy.Py.PythonTakerFREJourney

+This event is triggered when a user gets a license to use Python in Excel.
+This data is used to confirm that the first run experience of Python in Excel is successful and runs as expected.

+The following fields are collected:

+- **Data_Action** - Indicates UI is shown

+- **Data_ChildAction** - Type of user interaction such as Start Tour, Skip Tour

+- **Data_DetachedDuration** - The time a user interacts with UI

+- **Data_LastAction** - Type of user interaction in sequence callouts such as user seeing first/second/third teaching callout, user dismissing first/second/third teaching callout

+- **Data_UIType** - Type of UI such as Sequence teaching callout, Dialog

 #### Office.Extensibility.ODPAppCommandsRibbonClick